 In today’s world of business, financial key risk indicators (KRI) are becoming more important for organizations to monitor.
-KRIs help businesses identify potential risks in their operations and provide guidelines for responding to them to minimize potential losses.
+KRIs, also known as operational risk indicators or metrics, help businesses identify potential risks in their operations and provide guidelines for responding to them to minimize potential losses.

 The financial Key risk indicator is an essential instrument to assess and manage risk associated with operations.
-These are designed to assess significant risks associated with investment, credit risk, and leverage.
+These three risk factors are designed to assess significant risks associated with investment, credit risk, and leverage.

-Credit exposure: It measures the amount that a company offers in credit for its business and can help you identify problems in credit management and collection processes.
+Credit exposure: It measures the amount that a company offers in credit for its business and can help you identify problems in credit, risk management team and collection processes.
 Market capital: This indicator measures companies’ market value and helps identify any pending issues in liquid or solvency.

 All these are quantitative KRIs measure numerical values such as loan-to-deposit ratios, non-performing loans, capital adequacy ratios, liquidity ratios and net interest margins.
 These metrics provide a more objective view of potential risks and can be used to compare performance across different banks.